Friesian Sporthorse Association Registration Guidelines ~

 Once a horse has fulfilled the requirements to be Approved for Breeding, the original Registration Certificate will be returned to us, along with documentation verifying the criteria has been met, and DNA test results, and a new Registration Certificate will be issued to indicate the new status of the horse.
 If the horse is already eligible to be Approved for Breeding at the time of registration, please include documentation along with the Application for Registration.

-Elite Book (Performance Book) status & Mare Books
+Elite Book (Performance Book) status & Mare Predicates

-Once a horse has fulfilled the requirements for one of the Elite Books and/or Mare Books, the original Registration Certificate will be returned to us, along with documentation verifying the criteria has been met, and a new Registration Certificate will be issued to indicate the new status of the horse.
-If the horse is already eligible for one of the Elite Books at the time of registration, please include documentation along with the Application for Registration.
-If you would prefer not to have a new Registration Certificate printed, we will be happy to issue a status sticker (free of charge) which may be affixed to the horse's Registration Certificate to indicate the new Elite Book status.
+Once a horse has fulfilled the requirements for one of the Elite Books and/or Mare Predicates, the original Registration Certificate will be returned to us, along with documentation verifying the criteria has been met, and a new Registration Certificate will be issued to indicate the new status of the horse.
+If the horse is already eligible for one of the Elite Books or Mare Predicates at the time of registration, please include documentation along with the Application for Registration.

 Membership